 Ellison also wrote a book ranting about how Executive Meddling ruined his original script for Star Trek episode "The City on the Edge of Forever".

-While he doesn't necessarily dislike I Have No Mouth and I Must Scream he a bit upset that people keep talking about it, rather than his other works, as he wrote it in a day and doesn't consider it his best work.
+While he doesn't necessarily dislike I Have No Mouth and I Must Scream he is a bit upset that people keep talking about it, rather than his other works.
+As he wrote it in a day and doesn't consider it his best work.

 Likewise Shigeki Hosokawa, who played the title character in Kamen Rider Hibiki, made a blog post just after the show ended in which he talked about how badly the second half of the show was mismanaged, in particular complaining about how they got rewrites for the final episode while filming it.
 Like Odagiri he apparently dodges the subject of Hibiki in interviews, and though in that same blog post he said he'd be glad to come back (if someone competent were in charge), he's practically the only main cast member who didn't return in Decade.
 (In Decade, the past Rider series casts are usually Alternate Universe versions that are only loosely based on the original casts.
 Hibiki shares with Den-O the distinction of having its original cast reassembled... minus Hibiki himself and his apprentice Asumu.
 It's hard to know if they were recast because Hosokawa declined to return, or if they just didn't want the whole "Hibiki turns into a monster and Asumu has to Shoot the Dog and become the new Hibiki" thing to happen with the originals.)